 10. Legal Disputes and Support Fees

-Letting agents may charge fees for handling tenant conflicts or legal matters, including serving legal notices.
-These services are often billed either hourly or at a set rate, depending on the complexity of the issue.
+Some letting agents charge fees for handling tenant complaints, conflicts, or legal matters, including serving legal notices.
+These services are billed either hourly or at a set rate, depending on the complexity of the issue.

 11. Gardens Maintenance Fee